tock/tock/doc/reference/trd-appid.md

   Application Identifier as the concatenation of the public key and I.

-  1. A Tock system wants to load the same Userspace Binary in two different policies at the same time.
+  1. A Tock system wants to load the same Userspace Binary in two different processes at the same time.
 The Userspace Binary is stored in a single TBF Object O that the Credentials Checking Policy assigns a Global Application Identifier to.
-The system wants to load O two different processes at the same time.
-It cannot.
-Two processes with the same Application Identifier cannot run simultaneously.
+The system cannot run O in two processes at the same time because two processes with the same Application Identifier cannot run simultaneously.

   1. A Tock system wants to load the same Userspace Binary in two different processes at the same time.
-The system administrator installs two TBF Objects on the device, which contain the same Userspace Binary.
-The Userspace Binaries have no credentials.
-The Credentials Checking Policy assigns a Local Application Identifier to each Userspace Binary based on its position in flash.
+The Credentials Checking Policy assigns a unique Local Application Identifier to each Userspace Binary based on its position in flash.

-An Application Identifier provides an identity for a Userspace Binary.
-It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions based on this information.
-For example, a kernel may allow only Applications whose Application Credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.

-Application Identifiers are distinct from process identifiers.
-An Application Identifier is per-application (persists across restarts of a Userspace Binary, for example), while a process identifier identifies a particular execution of that binary.
-At any time on a Tock device, each process has a unique process identifier, but they can be re-used over time (like POSIX process identifiers).

 As the above examples illustrate, Application Credentials can vary in size and content.
 The credentials that a kernel's Credentials Checking Policy will accept depends on its use case.
-Certain devices will only accept Application Credentials which include a particular public key, while others will accept many.
+Certain devices might only accept Application Credentials which include a particular public key, while others will accept many.
 Furthermore, the internal format of these credentials can vary.
 Finally, the cryptography used in